fellert/SI507F17_finalproject/README.md

    function is at the top of the database.py file and has an empty user="" field that can also be filled in.

 To run the program after installing the required packages, simply type *python3 SI507F17_finalproject.py* from the command line.
 You may also run the testing file as *python3 SI507F17_finalproject_tests.py*

 ## Running the Program

-### Process:
+### Full Process:
-* Clone/download the repository, create database FELLERT_SI507FINAL, and install the proper packages using pip install -r requirements.txt
+* Clone/download the repository, create database FELLERT_SI507FINAL (and enter user="" info), and install the proper packages using pip install -r requirements.txt
 * Run the program by typing *python3 SI507F17_finalproject*.
-As the cache is not included in the repository, the first time the program is run it will create a file called "data.json", make requests, BeautifulSoup objects and input stock information for 5 companies (AAPL, FB, XOM, AMZN, and GOOGL)
+As the cache is not included in the repository, the first time the program is run it will create a file called "data.json", make requests, BeautifulSoup objects, and input stock information for 5 companies (AAPL, FB, XOM, AMZN, and GOOGL) into the cache and database
 * The user will then be prompted to enter a stock ticker, in which the program then:
-  * Looks to see if the ticker is in the cache - if not it makes requests, BeautifulSoup, and Stock() object
+  * Looks to see if the ticker is in the cache - if not, it makes requests, BeautifulSoup and Stock() objects
   * If in the cache, it checks the timestamp and will run again if expired
   * If both pass, it will pull information from the cache and make a Stock() object
-  * If the first two cases, the program will then update the cache and either enter/update the database
+  * If the first two cases, the program will then update the cache and either create a new entry or update the database
 * Some basic information about the stock is then printed
 * The program will then generate a plotly HTML file, but the user has a choice as to automatically open a browser tab or skip
 * The user is then prompted to enter another ticker or exit

+SI507F17_finalproject_tests.py can be run by simply typing *pyhton SI507F17_finalproject_tests.py* from the command line.
+Three classes and 16 methods will then be executed.
+One important note is that one method tests the contains function, which checks if a sentiment input (Bullish for stock that are a buy, and Bearish for those that are a sell) is in the stock's analyst ratings.
+It does this by converting the mean rating (on a scale of 1-5, lower numbers are buys, while higher ones are sell).
+Will markets changing by the day, the analysts ratings may be updated and shift this mean rating, thus throwing off the test.
+Just to be sure, I chose a stock that has been a buy for a long time, so this is unlikely.

 ## Additional Links